Happy New Year (2014 film): Distribution

 The worldwide distribution rights were sold to Yash Raj Films for ₹1.25 billion, the satellite rights were sold to Zee Network for ₹650 million and the music rights to T-Series for ₹120 million, earning a total pre-release revenue of ₹2.02 billion.

 Music

 The music of Happy New Year is composed by the duo of Vishal–Shekhar while the lyrics are penned by Irshad Kamil; John Stewart Eduri composed the background score.
-The full soundtrack was launched on 15 September 2014 at an highly advertised event held in Film City, Mumbai, which was also streamed live on the production company's official YouTube channel.
+The full soundtrack was launched on 15 September 2014 at a highly advertised event held in Film City, Mumbai, which was also streamed live on the production company's official YouTube channel.
 Prior to that, promotional music videos were released for "Indiawaale" on 3 September and "Manwa Laage" on 10 September respectively.
 After the album was launched, promotional videos of the songs "Lovely", "Nonsense Ki Night" and "Satakli" were also released.
 "India Waale" is featured in Just Dance Now, Just Dance 2015 (as downloadable content) and is part of the Just Dance Unlimited service.